Get PeakVisor App

 Austin

-The city of Austin is the capital of Texas.
-With a population of just under 1 million people, Austin is the fourth largest city in the state, but it is also one of the fastest growing parts of the country.
+Austin is the capital of Texas.
+With a population of just under 1 million, it is the fourth-largest city in the state and one of the fastest-growing parts of the country.

 Austin is known for being a diverse city with great live music, food, and eccentricity.
 It is a popular location for large tech companies, including Amazon, Apple, Intel, IBM, and Google, which all have regional offices in the city.

-Like most major cities in Texas, Austin has an international airport as well as good bus, train, and road connections around the state.
+Like most major cities in Texas, Austin has an international airport as well as solid bus, train, and road connections around the state.

 Austin, texas